Understanding Pine Flooring

-Pine flooring is often sold unfinished.
-Because of this, you can apply stain or another finishing treatment to make it a perfect match for your decorating project.
+Is often sold unfinished, because of this, you can apply stain or another finishing treatment to make it a perfect match for your decorating project.

 In addition to virgin pine flooring, you can also install reclaimed one that was previously used in another project.
 Over time, well-worn develops a unique finish.
 This is sometimes known as its patina.
 The time-worn patina of reclaimed wood may lend a sense of history and character to your home.